Some NyQuil products are likely safe to use while breastfeeding, while others may not be, depending on their ingredients.

 - excessive crying

 Taking high doses of doxylamine or using it long-term might increase the risk of side effects in breastfed babies.
-Taking too much doxylamine may also decrease a woman's supply of breast milk.
+Taking too much doxylamine can decrease a woman's supply of breast milk.

 This medication relieves nasal and sinus congestion.
 The National Institutes of Health (NIH) advise that the body absorbs only about 40 percent of phenylephrine, meaning it is unlikely to reach a breastfed child in large amounts.